w3f/research/docs/polkadot/networking/3-avail-valid.md

 Let T_l represent the average latency (single trip) between two peers, i.e. RTT is twice this.

-Let T_B represent the average time it takes for a distributor to transfer all pieces of a block, i.e. a single piece takes roughly T_B/N. This is only the bandwidth and not latency, so only if T_B/N is negligible then the successful direct transfer of a single piece including acknowledge takes about 1 RTT.
+Let T_B represent the average time it takes for a distributor to transfer all N pieces of a block, i.e. a single piece takes roughly T_B/N. This definition only refers to the transmission time (that uses bandwidth) and does not include the latency.

+So for example, the successful direct transfer of a single piece including acknowledgement, in the context of no other transfers, takes roughly 2 * T_l (1 RTT of latency) + T_B/N (transmission time), assuming that network conditions are good and that we don't need to retransmit lost IP packets.

 Let T_b be T_B divided by the number of validators per parachain, i.e. T_b = T_B/(N/C).
 This represents the average time it takes for a distributor to transfer the pieces of a block if this responsibility was shared equally across all validators of a parachain.